 Razorback Softball Camps

-Camp Coordinator/Assistant Coach
+Camp Coordinator / Assistant Coach

 Also under the direction of Carpenter, senior Sandra Smith earned a spot on the SEC All-Defensive Team for her excellent play at third base.
 Smith finished conference play with 54 assists and a perfect fielding percentage in 78 chances.

-During her three years at Wright State, the Raiders made two NCAA Tournament appearances and won back-to-back Horizon League Tournament titles in 2007 and 2008.
-Carpenter’s work with the infielders was put on display when Bridget Henry earned the all-tournament Defensive Award at first base during the Raiders’ 2008 run to the conference tournament title.
-She also helped guide Jherica Williams to the program’s first Horizon League Player of the Year award, also in 2008.
+During Carpenter's three years at Wright State, the Raiders made two NCAA Tournament appearances and won back-to-back Horizon League Tournament titles in 2007 and 2008.
+Carpenter's work with the infielders was put on display when Bridget Henry earned the all-tournament Defensive Award at first base during the Raiders' 2008 run to the conference tournament title.
+She also helped guide Jherica Williams to the program's first Horizon League Player of the Year award, also in 2008.
 Wright State went on to win 34 games, the second-most in program history, and record a .974 fielding percentage against conference opponents in 2009.